-The B61 bombs are an integral part of our nation's strategic defense and are the oldest weapons in the nuclear stockpile, many of which were originally produced in the late 1960s and early 1970s.
-The B61-7/11s are slated to be refurbished by fiscal year 2009.
+The B61 bombs are an integral part of the nation's strategic defense and are the oldest weapons in the nuclear stockpile, many of which were originally produced in the late 1960s and early 1970s.
+The B61-7/11s were slated to be refurbished by fiscal year 2009.

 This key bomb is being upgraded with precision guidance equipment and safety mechanism.
 “It is the right course of action to cost-effectively extend the life of our weapons, modernize our infrastructure and preserve our deterrent capability," C. Robert Kehler, commander of the US Strategic Command, told lawmakers at a Capitol Hill hearing 29 October 2013.
 Kehler and other officials told the House Armed Services Subcommittee on Strategic Forces that the B-61, the oldest nuclear bomb in the US arsenal, is being modernized with a precision-guidance kit that will replace a parachute used to slow the weapons descent.
 The upgrade entails combining four 1960s-era variants of the B-61 into a single bomb.
 The United States maintains around 400 B-61 bombs, some 200 of which are deployed in Europe.